997948259/TOSEM/README.md

 (1) Copy the file folder LLVM to C:\ in machine M0;

-(2) Build the project after the "DNRV-MMRV.7z" is decompressed;
+(2) Decompress the file "DNRV-MMRV.7z" and build the project;

 (3) The configuration information is written in the file /MSV/Info.txt.
 An example is shown as follows.

 ![360截图17100813153429](https://user-images.githubusercontent.com/11765210/118353353-6b9c6480-b598-11eb-96c7-3fbca04052e5.png)

 * In the first line, 1 means the distributed network-based runtime verification (DNRV) is utilized, while 0 means the multi-core machine-based runtime verification (MMRV) is utilized.
-Since this paper presents the DNRV, the number in this line should be 1.
+Since this paper presents the DNRV, the number in this line is set as 1.
 * The second line should be 0, meaning this is a release version.
 While 1 means this is a debug version.
-* The third line means the port number used to socket communication between M0 and M1-Mn.
+* The third line is the port number used to socket communication between M0 and M1-Mn.
-* The fourth line means the number of distributed machines.
+* The fourth line is the number of distributed machines.
-* The fifth line means the number of states in each segment, which is 500000 in our paper.
+* The fifth line is the number of states in each segment, which is 500000 in our paper.
 * From the sixth line, the IP addresses of distributed machines should be written.

 (4) The monitored MSVL program and the desired property are written in the file "\_MSVInput.m".
 In more detail, the desired property is in front of the monitored MSVL program.
 The following picture shows the example CTCS-3.
 Each example contains four kinds of properties, including the liveness, safety, weak fairness and periodically repeated properties.
 Each property is written in the format </ ... />.
 Since each time, only one property can be verified, the other three properties are commented our by /* ... */.